marcdime/Optimization/Discrete Opt/README.md

 - Benchmark :
    - For a dimension of 38, the best path (lowest distance) was obtained after about 23 epochs with a cooling rate of 0.2 and number of epoch iterations (epoch_length) = 100.
 Total time of calculation = 0.58s (over 50 epochs).

 ![Convergence curves](ImgRes/TSP_Djbouti.png)

 ![Djibouti path](ImgRes/TSP_Djbouti_path.png)

    - For a dimension of 194, the best path (lowest distance) was obtained after about 100 epochs with a cooling rate of 0.4 and number of epoch iterations (epoch_length) = 500.
-Total time of calculation = 25.9s (over 200 epochs).
+Total time of calculation = 21.1s (over 200 epochs).

 ![Convergence curves](ImgRes/TSP_Qatar.png)

 ![Djibouti path](ImgRes/TSP_Qatar_path.png)

+   - The solution vectors can be found in the notebook . (*Best TSP tour*)